 V592.
-The expression was enclosed by parentheses twice: ((expression)).
-One pair of parentheses is unnecessary or misprint is present.
+Expression is enclosed by parentheses twice: ((expression)).
+One pair of parentheses is unnecessary or typo is present.

 The analyzer detected double parentheses enclosing an expression.
 It is probable that one of the brackets is in a wrong place.